 3. Can I say no to overtime?

 You can refuse overtime.
 However, it will rely on your employment agreement and the policies of the company.
 You need to communicate properly with your employer.
-However, saying directly no might lead you to lose your job.
+However, saying no directly might lead you to lose your job.
 It is advisable to think before you say things like that.